 Courses available in the Science pathway

 If you haven’t yet decided which degree to pursue, you could enrol in our General pathway.
 This option involves a combination of TFC courses.

 Depending on your grades and your course combination in the General Pathway, you could choose from a variety of degree programmes after you complete your TFC.
 You could enrol in Arts, Architecture, Commerce, Education, Engineering, Fine Arts, Property, or Science.

 You must complete at least one Mathematics course, one Academic Literacy course, and another six courses of your choice.
 In Semester One, you can choose from Biology, Chemistry, Geography, History, Pacific Studies, Physics and Sociology.

-In Semester Two, you can choose from Arts General, Biology, Business and Economics, Chemistry, Creative Arts, Geography, Physics, Sociology, and Statistics.
+In Semester Two, you can choose from Arts General, Biology, Business and Economics, Chemistry, Creative Arts, Environment and Society, Physics, Sociology, and Statistics.

 Courses available in the General pathway

 If you gain an A– average in Semester One of the TFC, you may be offered the opportunity to enrol in a selected Stage 1 bachelors course as part of your Semester Two TFC programme.
 This course will be credited to both your TFC and degree.